 In addition to their physical incarceration, many prisoners find themselves confined by a lack of basic literacy skills, which include reading, writing, and comprehension.
 These skills are necessary for securing employment when prisoners are released, but they're also important in prison.

-During incarceration, inmates may feel more isolated and have fewer ways to occupy their time because they can’t read books/magazines or write letters.
-If they are assigned programs to attend, such as Alcoholics Anonymous (AA) or Narcotics Anonymous (NA), they can’t read the class materials.
-And, even if the prison offers a GED program, many can’t participate because their reading levels are too low.
+During incarceration, prisoners may feel more isolated and have fewer ways to occupy their time because they can't read books and magazines or write letters.
+If they are assigned programs to attend, such as Alcoholics Anonymous (AA) or Narcotics Anonymous (NA), they can't read the class materials.
+And, even if the prison offers a GED program, many can't participate because their reading levels are too low.

 Basically, they're stuck.
 If their literacy skills don't improve in prison, when released they'll continue in the same hopeless situation.
 Many will soon return to prison.